ijosue16/Tourism-website/README.md

 ## ❓ FAQ <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.

 - **[Is it free to use such website]**

-  - [Yes.After reaching me out on my email or slack]
+  - [Yes.
+After reaching me out on my email or slack]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>